 Types of Damages You Could Recover After a Car Accident

-While every accident is different, there are a number of different types of damages you may be eligible to recover through your claim.
-These include:
+While every accident is different, there are a number of damages you may be eligible to recover through your claim.
+Damages you may recover include:

-- Out of pocket costs: These may include medical bills you have already paid.
+- Out of pocket medical bill you already paid

 Common Acts of Negligence

-If an accident occurs, law enforcement officers will investigate the scene.
-They may issue the other driver a traffic ticket, which you and your attorney could use to show that the other driver acted in a negligent manner, and their actions led to the crash and your injuries.
+After a collision, law enforcement officers will investigate the scene.
+They may issue the at-fault driver a traffic ticket, which you and your attorney could use to show that the other driver acted in a negligent manner, and their actions led to the crash and your injuries.

 To bring a lawsuit against another driver after a crash, you will need to show that the other driver’s negligence caused the accident and that the driver could have taken actions to avoid the accident.